-After I came to this realisation and paid long-overdue attention to my resumé, I had the honour of working with multiple Fortune 500 companies and well-paying government institutions.
+After I came to this realization and paid long-overdue attention to my resume, I had the honor of working with multiple Fortune 500 companies and well-paying government institutions.

 Along the way, I learned a lot about creating a CV that gets results.
 In this article I’ll share 5 key principles for a stellar CV, 3 key lessons for independent contractor CVs, and how to deal with gaps in your career history.

 You can find a lot of generic advice about resumes and CVs: Using power words, templates, etc. In fact, Elizabeth has a great review of a good book on CV and interview.

 Here’s another article on how to find relevant keywords for your resume.
 Another one on how to beat the robots.

 We’ll mainly focus on independent project manager CVs.
 However, as an employee, I guarantee you’ll still get a lot of value from having this guide handy.

 Why investing in your CV is the highest ROI activity in your independent business

 In your independent consultant business, you have 2 basic ways of increasing your revenue: